lexibank/alt/README.md

-# CLDF dataset derived Giacomelli et al.'s "Atlante Lessicale Toscano" from 2000
+# CLDF dataset derived Giacomelli et al.'s "Atlante Lessicale Toscano" (ALT) from 2000

 ## How to cite